 Tax Incentives & Affordable Housing

 Rosenberg & Estis attorneys also are among the first in New York to represent clients on construction wage requirements under the new 421-a program.
-The firm also assists clients on the combination of the benefits from the 421-a program and the inclusionary housing program, enabling developers to secure property tax exemptions and additional development rights through the same affordable units, aligning financing with clients’ business interests.
+The firm also assists clients on the combination of the benefits from the 421-a program and the inclusionary housing program, enabling developers to secure tax exemptions and additional development rights through the same affordable units, aligning financing with clients’ business interests.

-Brooklyn, New York: Rosenberg & Estis, P.C. represented United Management in closing one of the first regulatory agreements with NYC HPD to generate additional residential development rights and other benefits under the “Privately Financed Affordable Senior Housing” aka “PFASH” program.
+- R&E represented United Management in closing one of the first regulatory agreements with NYC HPD to generate additional residential development rights and other benefits under the “Privately Financed Affordable Senior Housing” aka “PFASH” program.
 The Project is a new construction residential building located at 1 Sullivan Place, Brooklyn and will contain 14 PFASH units for seniors.
 The Project will also apply to receive partial real estate tax exemption benefits pursuant to Subdivision 16 of Section 421-a of the New York State Real Property Tax Law (“421-a”).